-Since I started working on this website a few months back I’ve come across question after question relating to espresso and fine coffee making.
+Since I started working on this website not too long ago I’ve come across question after question relating to espresso and fine coffee making.

 One such question has I’ve seen in many variations and it has to do with the preparation of espresso at home – you know, without going out to a store or buying a thousand dollar machine.